hotei/simple/goroutine/doc.md

 is available again.

 When the process winds down we have to insure we wait till all the goroutines we created in the loop have time to finish.

-The synker channel does that by marking the goroutines that have sent their completion signal.
-The waitfor > 0 loop blocks until there's nothing left to wait for and then we're finished.
+The wg.Wait() blocks until all the goroutines still running have completed.

 If you want to test synchronization but don't want to stress-test your CPU change the stress variable in cpu_hog() to false.
 This will substitute time.Sleep() with